-The weaving analysis based on the HCM2000 method and Paramics model outputs indicated low LoS E and a travel speed of approximately between 50 and 60km/h, compared with a sign-posted speed limit of 100km/h.
+The weaving analysis based on the HCM2000 method and Paramics model outputs indicated low LoS E and a travel speed of approximately between 50 and 60km/h for eastbound traffic, compared with a sign-posted speed limit of 100km/h.
 In PM peak model predicts LoS C with travel speed approximately between 70 and 75km/h.
-Based on the modelling analysis, there appears to be a weaving problem on the M5 for the eastbound traffic.
+Based on the modelling analysis, there appears to be a weaving problem on the M5 for the eastbound traffic during AM Peak.